yamify-org/Yamify-contents/NonTechUserGuide.md

 #### 🧰 What You’ll Need

-- A Yamify account (sign up at yamify.co)
+- A Yamify account (sign up at www.yamify.co)
 - Your yam idea (e.g., a store, a blog, a booking system, etc.)
 - Some basic text and images for your yam (optional but helpful)
 #